infinityoneframework/infinity_one/plugins/one_pages/lib/one_pages_web/templates/help/user-guide.html.md

 The functions available depend on the permissions configured by the administrator.
 The default permission for a normal user typically does not allow the PIN function.

-# <a name="RMenu"></a>Chapter 5 - Right Icon Menu
+# <a name="RMenu"></a>Chapter 5 - Right Icon Bar

-Located on the right side of the screen, there is an icon menu that provides quick access to the following functions:
+Located on the right side of the screen, there is a vertical icon bar that provides quick access to the following functions:

 *   Info
 *   Search